tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 ### Overview

 Today’s class will focus on list and dict data structures and how to iterate over them.
-Students will work with nested lists and dicts, as well as utilize and define Python functions.
-This lesson will introduce more advanced Python operations, such as accessing and manipulating data from data structures, and showcase the efficiency of reusable code blocks known as functions.
+Students will work with nested lists and dicts, as well as utilize and define reusable code blocks known as functions.
+This lesson will introduce more advanced Python operations, such as accessing and manipulating data from data structures, and showcase the efficiency of working with functions.

 ### Class Objectives